mem00/Gift-Me/README.md

 My MVP would be a working page with as many features as possible and styling.
 Post MVP would be adding a more features and styling as well as adding authentification and and option to search by #event.
+Also add a feature in item table for the buyer to leave a msg to the person they have bought a present for.

 | Component | Priority | Estimated Time | Actual Time |
 | --- | :---: |  :---: | :---: |